ToolsForHumans/zag/doc/source/user/persistence.rst

 =====

 To select which persistence backend to use you should use the :py:meth:`fetch()
-<taskflow.persistence.backends.fetch>` function which uses entrypoints
+<zag.persistence.backends.fetch>` function which uses entrypoints
 (internally using `stevedore`_) to fetch and configure your backend.
 This makes it simpler than accessing the backend data types directly and provides a common function from which a backend can be fetched.